Steven B. Nicoll

 B.S.E., Bioengineering, University of Pennsylvania, Philadelphia, PA, 1994

 Professor Nicoll’s research program incorporates the principles of cell and molecular biology, materials science, and mechanical engineering toward the development of living tissue surrogates for connective tissue restoration.
-A prevailing theme in each of the major research thrusts is understanding how environmental stimuli and biomaterial substrates regulate the differentiation of novel progenitor cells (i.e., human dermal fibroblasts, fetal cells) toward specialized connective tissue cell lineages, such as chondrocytes and osteoblasts.
+A prevailing theme in each of the major research thrusts is understanding how environmental stimuli and biomaterial substrates regulate the differentiation of progenitor cells (i.e., human dermal fibroblasts, bone-marrow derived mesenchymal stem cells) toward specialized connective tissue cell lineages, such as chondrocytes and osteoblasts.
+Recent efforts have focused on engineering injectable cellulose-based biomaterials for plastic surgery and orthopaedic applications.

 • Reza, A. T. and Nicoll, S. B. (2010).
 Serum-free, chemically defined medium with TGF-ß3 enhances functional properties of nucleus pulposus cell-laden carboxymethylcellulose hydrogel constructs.
 Biotechnol.
 Bioeng., 105: 384-395.